8 Strong Ivy League Essay Examples

 - Where to Get Your Essay Edited for Free

 The Ivy League consists of eight private institutions on the East Coast, known for having extremely competitive admissions rates.
-The following schools are in the Ivy League: Princeton, Harvard, Yale, Columbia, UPenn, Brown, Dartmouth, and Cornell.
+The following schools are in the Ivy League: Princeton, Harvard, Yale, Columbia, UPenn, Cornell, Brown, and Dartmouth.

 These schools all have their own supplemental essays, ranging from typical topics like “Why This College?” to more unique topics that change from year to year.
-Because the Ivies are competitive, these essays are opportunities for you to showcase aspects of yourself that might not be apparent from other parts of your application.
+Because the Ivies are some of the most competitive schools in the country, your essays are crucial for you to showcase aspects of yourself that might not be apparent from other parts of your application.

-In this post, we’ll be going over 7 strong Ivy League essay examples.
+In this post, we’ll provide a strong essay example for each Ivy and explain what each did well and where they could be improved.
 Read on to learn more about how to craft a compelling narrative!

 Please note: Looking at examples of real essays students have submitted to colleges can be very beneficial to get inspiration for your essays.
 You should never copy or plagiarize from these examples when writing your own essays.
 Colleges can tell when an essay isn’t genuine and will not view students favorably if they plagiarized.